ucb-ee290c/fa18-ble/README.md

 #### Length
 Indicate the size of payload in bytes/octets.
 The length should be larger than 6 (reserved for advertising address) and less than 37.
 For example, if we have 6 for address, 3 for headers, 6 for payload, then PDU_length is 15.
 Similar to AA, the transmition start with LSB, so length 15 is 11110000 to keep the correct order.

-### Advertising Address
-Here defined the advertiser MAC address.
-In this project, AdvA is set to 0x90d7ebb19299, which randomly copied from http://processors.wiki.ti.com/index.php/BLE_sniffer_guide.
-This should also follow LSB-first transmission.

 ### Payload
 ![blockDiagram](doc/image/payload.png)

-There are two sections with the payload.
+There are three sections within the payload we used, which are advertising address and two advertising data (denoted as payload1 and payload2).
+#### Advertising Address
+Here defined the advertiser MAC address.
+In this project, AdvA is set to 0x90d7ebb19299.
+This should also follow LSB-first transmission order.
+#### Advertising Data
 The payload1 is 0x02 (length), 0x01 (“flags”), 0x05 (flag data).
 The payload2 is 0x05 (length), type 0x08 (“short name”), data 0x32 0x39 0x30 0x43(ASCII code for “290C”).

 ### CRC
 For this part, please refer to [CRC](https://github.com/ucberkeley-ee290c/fa18-ble/tree/master/doc/crc.md) and [whitening](https://github.com/ucberkeley-ee290c/fa18-ble/tree/master/doc/whitening.md).